kevinolega/callcentertrainingtips/about.md

 ### Update 2020:

-Last December, we launched a six week English learning program and attracted hundreds of studens.
+Last December, we launched a six week English learning program and attracted hundreds of students.
 I spend half my day sending lessons, helping my students improve their communication skills and giving career advice.

 I have more free time to write.